flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/uploading-a-new-document.md

 KAFKA_TOPIC_DOCUMENT_PERSIST_OUT - default value: `ai.flowx.updates.qa.document.persist.v1`

-The above examples of topics are extracted from an internal testing environment, when setting topics for another environments, follow the next pattern, for example, `ai.flowx.updates.{{environment}}.document.persist.v1`.
+The above examples of topics are extracted from an internal testing environment, when setting topics for other environments, follow the next pattern, for example, `ai.flowx.updates.{{environment}}.document.persist.v1`.

 :::